THE END OF THE WICKED

 Those who are far from you will perish; you destroy all who are unfaithful to you.
-(Psalms 37:27)
+(Psalm 37:27)

-Our ministers today, in instances too numerous to count, are, without intending to do so, lying to us.
-I do not know how many Christian church-attenders will, when they die, discover that they have been placed with people like themselves; and by that I do not mean in a mansion!
+In instances too numerous to count, our ministers today, without intending to do so, are lying to us.
+I do not know how many Christian church-attenders will, when they die, discover that they have been placed with people like themselves, and by that I do not mean in a mansion!

 But as for me, it is good to be near God.
 I have made the Sovereign Lord my refuge; I will tell of all your deeds.
-(Psalms 37:28)
+(Psalm 37:28)

 Let’s you and I keep our heart pure.